Junchi-Liang/rl_benchmark/python3/rl_benchmark/algorithm/ppo/tf_v1/scripts/vizdoom/conv_lstm_discrete_action/README.md

 # Instructions

-Here are some scripts for training and testing A2C in Vizdoom.
+Here are some scripts for training and testing PPO in Vizdoom.

 ## Training